shadowbq/matrix.dot.files/docs/README.secrets.md

 ## The Good IDEA

-Store secrets as ENVs on a file (`.bash_secrets`) that can be sourced from Bash, but dont write the file to the harddrive.
+Store secrets as ENVs on a file (`.bash_secrets`) that can be sourced from Bash, but don;t write the file to the harddrive.
 Instead write it encrypted as (` ~/.bash_encrypted`) and decrypt in memory and source it as needed.

+It is implemented as an alias `secrets-load` which evals bash function `_secrets-decrypt` on the `~/.bash_encrypted` file using gpg keys that are pin secured.

 ## Usage